For some people, the idea of being a leader in God's service is romantic and glamorous.

 There's something highly attractive to them about speaking for the Lord and directing His work in this world.
 Yet, as we today's Scripture, we soon discover the high cost of leadership in the Christian community.

-Very few people really think long and hard about the scene that occurred when Moses and the nation arrived at the border of Canaan to enter the promised land.
-As you may recall, Moses, Joshua and Caleb wanted the people to immediately enter the promised land and possess it as the Lord had commanded.
+Very few think long and hard about the scene that occurred when Moses and the nation arrived at the border of Canaan to enter the promised land.
+You may recall that Moses, Joshua and Caleb wanted to immediately enter the promised land and possess it—as the Lord had commanded.

-The people rebelled and so God punished their disobedience by having them march around the desert for 40 years until all of the rebels had died.
-The point is that Moses had 40 years of his life wasted in the desert.
+However, the people rebelled, and God punished their disobedience by having them march around the desert for 40 years—until all of the rebels had died.
+The point is— Moses had 40 years of his life wasted in the desert.

-How we need to pray for the spiritual leaders among us that they accept willingly the consequences of the sins of the people they lead.
-Also we need to pray that we do not provoke our spiritual leaders into committing sin as Moses did.
+How we need to pray for the spiritual leaders among us to willingly accept the consequences of the sins of those they lead.
+We also need to pray that we don't provoke our spiritual leaders into committing sin—as Moses did.